Bowdoin College Catalogue and Academic Handbook

 Peggy Wang.

 Explores theories, pictures, and practices of the human body in art.
 Studies depictions of the human form as well as arts that activate the body, including calligraphy, spatial design, performance, and ritual.
-Focuses primarily on East Asia, ranging from early traditions to contemporary examples.
+Focuses primarily on East Asia, ranging from early traditions to modern examples.
 Deliberately sets out to challenge a Western-centric understanding of art and art history by developing ideas about the body that don't make a recourse back to the idealized nude.
-Draws on cross-cultural comparisons to explore themes of difference and global connectivity in art.
-Topics to be studied include identity, self-representation, the fragmented body, participant art, collective action, and radical hospitality.
-Examples of formats and artists to be studied include: shrines, scrolls, paintings, and works by Yoko Ono, Lee Mingwei, and Polit-Sheer-Form-Office.
+Examines how art implicates the body in topics such as individuality, divinity, social order, interconnectedness, and pleasure.
+Examples of art to be studied include: shrines, handscrolls, landscapes, tea objects, and woodblock prints.
 (Same as: ASNS 1865)

 ARTH 1300 (c, IP, VPA) Introduction to Art History: Introduction to the Art of Ancient Mexico and Peru